FoukoDev/.github/profile/README.md

 # 😊 IfyDev

-IfyDevelopers - A small group of developers creating obscure projects, the meaning of these projects is not always clear, but they just exist.
+IfyDevelopers - A small group of developers who create small projects :3

 Links to other links: